 The voluntary Oil Spill Removal Organization (OSRO) classification system (USCG RRI) was developed by the U.S. Coast Guard (USCG) to aid vessel and facility response plan holders in preparing reliable spill response plans.
 By using this classification system, plan holders do not have to present detailed lists of response resources.
 Instead, they may cite an OSRO that is classified to meet their spill discharge scenarios.
 Classifications are based on the OSRO's inventory of minimum equipment applicable to a geographic area for various marine operating environments and various spill discharge scenarios (MMPD, WCD 1-3).
 View MSRC's OSRO Classification see OSRO #22.

 When choosing an OSRO, it is important to understand that the USCG OSRO classification system is not a list of “approved” OSROs.
 The USCG classifies OSROs based on the existence of minimum required equipment inventory located within the COTP zone applicable to each discharge scenario and marine operating environment for the classification rating.
-This means that a classified OSRO can earn its OSRO classification by maintain the minimum required equipment, but still fail to mount an effective response for a discharge scenario.
+This means that a classified OSRO can earn its OSRO classification by maintaining the minimum required equipment, but still fail to mount an effective response for a discharge scenario.
 This unfortunately happens all too regularly.

 Since plan holders are ultimately liable for their OSRO’s performance in a spill response, not the OSRO itself, it is vital when choosing an OSRO to verify that the OSRO can respond to all of your spill discharge scenarios, in all the locations where you operate.